Since November 2015, so over 4 years now.What does your role entail?

 What’s the best bit of your job?

 When the samples are all lined up and ready to shoot.
 It's the one point I take a deep breath, as usually by then everything is on track and I see all my hard work come together.
 Looking at everything on a screen for months can be very digital, so when you finally see the looks come together in real life and the team can see your vision it's so rewarding.
-When my team get excited themselves by the looks - it's the best part.
-Everyone in the office will start to comment and Simon (our Retail and Operations Manager) will start pulling things out against himself, planning his next outfits.What’s always on your desk?
+When the team get excited themselves by the looks - it's the best part.
+Everyone in the office starts to comment and Simon (our Retail and Operations Manager) starts pulling hangers out, planning his next outfits.What’s always on your desk?

 Water!
 I have got pretty good at keeping hydrated so I'm trying to stick with that.
 No matter how stressful it gets, keep drinking!Coffee or Tea?